aurelius-in/MyRiskAgent/README.md

 ```

 If using pgvector: ensure Postgres has the `vector` extension.
 If using Chroma: set `VECTOR_BACKEND=chroma` and optionally `CHROMA_PERSIST_DIR`.

+Embeddings are required by default.
+For offline local development only, you may set `OVERRIDE_HASH_EMBED=true` to use a hash-based embedding fallback (reduced quality, non-production).

 To run migrations (optional; initial migration includes `document` table):
 ```bash